-3 BASIS OF PREPARATION (continued)
+3 BASIS OF PREPARATION (CONTINUED)

-3.4 Critical accounting judgments, estimates and assumption (continued)
+3.4 Critical accounting estimates and assumptions

 The preparation of the financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
-Uncertainty about these assumption and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.
+Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.